RENCI/adda_for_floodwater/README.md

-## The ADCIRC Data Assimilator (ADDA) in the TWI Floodwater environment
+## The ADCIRC Data Assimilator (ADDA) in the TWI Floodwater/ECFLOW environment

-19 Oct 2023
+25 Oct 2023

 Blanton/UNC-RENCI <br>
 Bunya/UNC-CRC

 ADDA generates smooth surfaces of an error field, computed between NOAA / NOS observations and corresponding ADCIRC output.
 It does this by computing the average errors from time series of errors at each specified NOAA gague location and building a nearest-neighbor-based model to calculate the surface values at all ADCIRC grid nodes.
 The surface is constrained by including offshore and land "control points".
-NOAA / NOS gauge observations are retrieved using the noaa-coops python package.
-Surfaces are generated with the
+NOAA / NOS gauge observations are retrieved using the noaa-coops python package (git@github.com:GClunies/noaa_coops.git).

+TODO: Describe surface generation

 Currently, ADDA requires a specific python environment, but will eventually be embedded in the "thirdparty" section of the Floodwater package as a submodule.

 ### Installation / Virtual Env:

-- Clone this repo
+- Clone this repo.
+This locations is referred to as **PATHTO** below.
-- Make a python virtual environment with the requirements.txt file, called **adda**
+- Make a python virtual environment (venv) with the requirements.txt file, called **adda**.
+The actual name of the venv does not matter, as long as the name is speficied correctly in the **data_assimilation.yaml** file (see below).
   - conda create --name adda --file requirements.txt
 - Several required packages are not available through conda.
 These need to be pip-installed:
   - conda activate adda